Lethal autonomous weapon: Automatic defensive systems

-The oldest automatically triggered lethal weapon is the land mine, used since at least the 1600s, and naval mines, used since at least the 1700s.
+Some definitions of autonomous weapon systems are broad enough to include land mines and naval mines, simple automatically-triggered lethal weapons that have been in use for centuries.

-Some current examples of LAWs are automated "hardkill" active protection systems, such as a radar-guided CIWS systems used to defend ships that have been in use since the 1970s (e.g., the US Phalanx CIWS).
+Some current examples of LAWs are automated "hardkill" active protection systems, such as a radar-guided close-in weapon systems (CIWS) used to defend ships that have been in use since the 1970s (e.g., the US Phalanx CIWS).
 Such systems can autonomously identify and attack oncoming missiles, rockets, artillery fire, aircraft, and surface vessels according to criteria set by the human operator.
 Similar systems exist for tanks, such as the Russian Arena, the Israeli Trophy, and the German AMAP-ADS.
 Several types of stationary sentry guns, which can fire at humans and vehicles, are used in South Korea and Israel.
 Many missile defence systems, such as Iron Dome, also have autonomous targeting capabilities.

 The main reason for not having a "human in the loop" in these systems is the need for rapid response.
 They have generally been used to protect personnel and installations against incoming projectiles.

 Autonomous offensive systems

-According to The Economist, as technology advances, future applications of uncrewed undersea vehicles might include mine clearance, mine-laying, anti-submarine sensor networking in contested waters, patrolling with active sonar, resupplying manned submarines, and becoming low-cost missile platforms.
+According to The Economist in 2018, as technology advances, applications of uncrewed undersea vehicles could include mine clearance, mine-laying, anti-submarine sensor networking in contested waters, patrolling with active sonar, resupplying manned submarines, and becoming low-cost missile platforms.

+In 2017 the Russian Federation was developing artificially intelligent missiles, drones, unmanned vehicles, military robots and medic robots.
 In 2018, the U.S. Nuclear Posture Review alleged that Russia was developing a "new intercontinental, nuclear-armed, nuclear-powered, undersea autonomous torpedo" named "Status 6".

-The Russian Federation is currently developing artificially intelligent missiles, drones, unmanned vehicles, military robots and medic robots.

 Israeli Minister Ayoob Kara stated in 2017 that Israel is developing military robots, including ones as small as flies.

 In October 2018, Zeng Yi, a senior executive at the Chinese defense firm Norinco, gave a speech in which he said that "In future battlegrounds, there will be no people fighting", and that the use of lethal autonomous weapons in warfare is "inevitable".
 In 2019, US Defense Secretary Mark Esper lashed out at China for selling drones capable of taking life with no human oversight.

-The British Army deployed new uncrewed vehicles and military robots in 2019.

-The US Navy is developing "ghost" fleets of unmanned ships.